 If you are a behavioral health professional, the Telehealth Certification Institute has created a resource for locating States' Telemental Health Laws, Rules and Regulations for counselors, social workers, marriage and family therapists and psychologists.

-Other Policy Considerations for Interstate Telehealth Practice: When providing telehealth services across state lines, understanding state-specific telehealth laws is crucial—but it's not the whole picture.
-Here are some key policy considerations to keep in mind:
+Other Policy Considerations for Interstate Telehealth Practice: When providing telehealth services across state lines, it's essential to understand more than just state-specific telehealth law.
+Here are some other key policy considerations:

-- Scope of practice laws: Each state defines the scope of practice for licensed providers differently.
-Practitioners who are licensed in multiple states and provide telehealth services must adhere to the scope of practice laws in the state where the patient or client is located during the service.
+• Scope of practice laws: Each state defines the scope of practice for licensed providers differently.
+Practitioners licensed in multiple states and providing telehealth services must adhere to the scope of practice laws in the patient’s location at the time of service.

-- In some states, certain providers must have collaborative practice agreements with physicians.
-When this is required, the collaborating physician must also be licensed in the state where the patient is located (with occasional exceptions).
+• In some states, certain providers must have collaborative practice agreements with physicians.
+In these cases, the collaborating physician must also be licensed in the state where the patient is located, with occasional exceptions.